jpmontero75/jpmontero75/README.md

 # 💫 About Me:
-🔭 I’m currently working on my own projects<br>👯 I’m looking to collaborate with other developers<br>🌱 I’m currently learning web development<br>💬 Ask me about software development<br>⚡ I'm a great teammate!
+🔭 I’m currently working on software development<br>👯 I’m looking to collaborate with other developers<br>🌱 I’m currently learning web development<br>💬 Ask me about software development<br>⚡ I'm a great teammate!

 ## 🌐 Socials: